Paloja2017/UFC-Report-in-Power-BI/README.md

 <br />

 ### Fights Analysis/ End Type/ Years
-Contains types of fight finish - Finishes (KO/TKO & Submission), Decisions, Overturned and Disqualifications over the years.
+Contains types of fight ends - Finishes (KO/TKO & Submission), Decisions, Overturned and Disqualifications over the years.
 Also here when you hover you can see additional and more detailed information for that particular year.

 ![](FightsAnalysis1.png)